maxadamo/galera_maxscale/README.md

 - it's tested against CentOS 7 and MariaDB 10.2
 - it makes use of extrabackup-v2 for the initial State Transfer (I still need to test the new `mariabackup`, but with the other tools, the donor node is unavailable during the initial transfer).

+## ToDo

+- add the ability to change root password
+- test it on Ubuntu LTS
+- test better ipv4 only

 ## Usage